-In this guide, we’ll explain what an organized kitchen looks like, why storing your pots and pans correctly matters, and how best to organize your cookware based on the size and layout of your kitchen.
+In this guide, weโll explain why storing your pots and pans correctly matters and how best to organize your cookware based on the size and layout of your kitchen.

 Does How You Store Your Pans Matter?

 As our care and maintenance guides emphasize, yes, how you store your pans matter (a lot!).
-When you carelessly stack pots and pans on top of one another without any padding, you risk damaging the finish on your cookware, not to mention make it harder for yourself to find and access the items you need.
+When you carelessly stack pots and pans on top of one another without any padding, you risk damaging the finish and/or coating on your cookware, not to mention make it more difficult to find and access the items you need when you need them.

-While this matters most with delicate coatings like non stick and enamel, you should apply the same level of care to all of your cookware.
+While this matters most with delicate coatings like non stick, ceramic, and enamel, you should apply the same level of care to all of your cookware.
 Taking the time to properly store even your most durable stainless pans can keep them scratch-free and properly performing for years to come.

 How to Store Pots and Pans